jchitpin/reproduce-efm-paper-2022/README.md

-# Benchmarking EFM weights by cycle-history Markov chain versus optimization-based methods
+# Uniquely identifying EFM weights by cycle-history Markov chain

 This repository contains the scripts necessary to regenerate all figures and results from the manuscript by J. G. Chitpin and T. J. Perkins.

-## Hardware requirements

-Any architecture that can run the Julia programming language.
+Certain values, such as mean reconstruction error for the Markovian weights, are not exported as a text file but can be viewed by interactively running the scripts.
+The beginning of each script will list what is computed/exported.

-## Software requirements
+## Requirements

 The following is required:

 * Julia (minimum version 1.6).
+* Gurobi (must be version 9.12; free academic license available)
-* A Bash terminal to run the scripts/workflows.
+* A shell to run the scripts/workflows.
 * TeX distribution (like TeX Live or MiKTeX) to compile figures.

 ## Installation

 Download the repository and install all necessary Julia packages by running the following commands in your desired installation directory.

-`$ cd /home/<username>/<directory>/`
+1. `$ cd /home/<username>/<directory>/`
-`$ git clone jchitpin/reproduce-efm-paper-2022`
+2. `$ git clone jchitpin/reproduce-efm-paper-2022`
-`$ cd reproduce-efm-paper-2022/src/`
+3. `$ cd reproduce-efm-paper-2022/src/`
-`$ julia install_julia_packages.jl` # or run line by line in Julia REPL
+4. `$ julia install-julia-packages.jl # or run line by line in Julia REPL`

 ## Workflow to reproduce results

 The scripts in the following subsections should be run in order to regenerate the intermediate data files.
+All scripts should be run in their current working directory (`reproduce-efm-paper-2022/src/`).

 ### Figure 1 and 2

+1. `$ julia main-efm-weights-example-markov.jl`
+2. `$ julia main-efm-weights-example-optimization.jl`

+Figures are generated via:

-1. ``
+1. `$ sh figure-01.tex`
+2. `$ sh figure-02.tex`

 ### Figure 3

+Figure is generated via:

+1. `sh figure-03.tex`

 ### Figure 4

-1. `$ julia main_sphingo_network_validation.jl`
+1. `$ julia main-sphingo-network-validation.jl`
+2. `$ julia main-efm-weights-sphingo-markov.jl`
+3. `$ julia main-efm-weights-sphingo-optimization.jl`

+Figures are generated via:

 ## Reference